TennisDeveloper/retirement-money-calculation/README.md

 Retirement Planning is a website where users can plan their retirement money.
 Everything starts with the management of the monthly budget.
 When users check their monthly expenses and savings, they can better plan the amount of future investments.

-Users have two calculators available.
+Users after they enter their username have two calculators available.
 Either they select their desired retirement fund amount and calculate the necessary monthly investments for it.
 Or maybe users better know how much they can afford to invest on a monthly basis and calculate the approximate amount of money in retirement.

 Users can select attributes such as the number of years until retirement or the average interest rate achieved on their investments.